Who attends the lunch?

 Who is the Royal Guest of Honour?

 Due to high security measures, the Royal Guest of Honour is announced only a few days before the Lunch.
-Previous Royal Guests have included HRH Prince of Wales, HRH The Duke of Sussex and HRH The Princess Royal
+Previous Royal Guests have included HRH The Prince of Wales, HRH The Princess Royal, HRH The Duke of Sussex, HRH The Duke of Kent, TRH The Duke and Duchess of Gloucester and HRH Princess Eugenie.

 Who does the Lunch support?